TERITORI/teritori-dapp/CONTRIBUTING.md

 - Check the [list of PRs that need review](https://github.com/TERITORI/teritori-dapp/pulls?q=is%3Apr+is%3Aopen+review%3Arequired+draft%3Afalse+) and review relevant PRs, see [Reviewing a PR](#reviewing-a-pr)
 - Check your [assigned PRs that require changes](https://github.com/TERITORI/teritori-dapp/pulls?q=is%3Apr+is%3Aopen+review%3Achanges_requested+draft%3Afalse+assignee%3A%40me+) and address the reviews
-- Make sure you have self-reviewed your existing PRs and the CI passes on them
+- Make sure you have self-reviewed your existing PRs and the CI passes on them, see [Reviewing a PR]
 - Continue on your assigned tasks
 - If you have nothing to do at this point, ask for a new task